Skip to contents

 Note that while we used the genus name as the name aesthetic here, we easily could have done name = "Diplocaulus" outside of the aes() call instead.
 However, if we were plotting occurrences of multiple genera, we’d definitely want to plot them as different silhouettes using name = genus within the aes() call.

 Also, note that we could change the projection of the map and data using the crs and default_crs arguments in coord_sf().
 When projecting data, note that the y-axis limits will change to projected limits.
 For example, in the Robinson projection, the y-axis limits are roughly -8,600,000 and 8,600,000 in projected coordinates.
-Therefore, you may need to adjust the size argument/aesthetic accordingly when projecting maps and data.
+Therefore, you may need to adjust the height argument/aesthetic accordingly when projecting maps and data.

 # Set up a bounding box